The Ultimate Day Trip to Hiroshima and Miyajima

 Once you arrive at the Hiroshima JR Train Station, go immediately to the tourist information center inside the station.
 Ask for all maps of Hiroshima, transportation information, a free Hiroshima sightseeing guide called Seeking Hiroshima, and the train schedule to Miyajimaguchi, where you get the ferry to Miyajima.

-Make sure to ask them where to catch the bus for the Atomic-Bomb Dome.
+Make sure to ask them where to catch the bus to the Atomic Bomb Dome.

 Getting to the Atomic Bomb Dome and the Peace Park

-The buses are the Green Route, the Lemon Route, and the Orange Route.
-Unfortunately, the names of the buses have nothing to do with the colors of the buses.
-They only correspond to the colors of the routes on the map.
+The buses are the Green, Lemon, Orange, and Blue Routes.
+Unfortunately, the bus names have nothing to do with the buses’ colors; they only correspond to the colors of the routes on the map.

-All loop sightseeing buses start and stop at the JR Hiroshima Train Station and all of them pass by the A-Bomb Dome, the Peace Memorial Park, and the Peace Memorial Museum.
+The first three loop sightseeing buses (not the blue route) start and stop at the JR Hiroshima Train Station and pass by the A-Bomb Dome, the Peace Memorial Park, and the Peace Memorial Museum.
 The only difference is that they take different routes and times to get there.
 They are the perfect way to get around during your Hiroshima itinerary.

-To the A-Bomb Dome and Peace Museum, the Green Route is the fastest.
+The Green Route is the fastest route to the A-Bomb Dome and Peace Museum.
 It goes directly to the A-Bomb Dome and gets you there in 3 stops.
-In 2018, the bus left at 9:45 and took about 15 minutes to get to the Atomic Bomb Dome.
+My bus left at 9:45, and it took about 15 minutes to get to the Atomic Bomb Dome.

 10:00 am – Atomic Bomb Dome